pili2026/ticket-tracking-system-backend/README.md

 ===
 Ticket Tracking System uses Spring for development (**Spring boot** / **Spring MVC**).

-[Main branch](https://github.com/pili2026/ticket-tracking-system), the front end is developed with thymeleaf modern.
+[Ticket-tracking-system](https://github.com/pili2026/ticket-tracking-system), the front end is developed with thymeleaf modern.
 [Ticket-tracking-system-backend](https://github.com/pili2026/ticket-tracking-system-backend) is a B/E system designed using Restful API, which can be executed using Postman or curl.

 ### Authority table